biohazard999/Xenial.Framework/docs/guide/layout-builders-model-builder-syntax.md

 <<< @/guide/samples/layout-builders-simple/Person.cs

 ::: tip
-This is the optimal way to add Layouts to to classes to which source access is either unavailable or when it is desirable to keep the model clean from attributes.
+This is the optimal way to add Layouts to classes to which source access is either unavailable or when it is desirable to keep the model clean from attributes.
 :::